-III.
-TOPICS: Each student will develop a visual solution that examines the following topics, specific project parameters will be given with the introduction of the project.
+- III.
+TOPICS: Each student will develop seven visual solutions that examine the following topics, specific project parameters will be given with the introduction of the project. - The Seven Deadly Sins Greed, Pride, Gluttony, Lust, Sloth, Envy, and Pride. - IV.
+REQUIRED To be completed by the deadline indicated on project brief: